DPotoyan/Chem324/_sources/ch01/note05.md

 #### Problem 4

-quantify uncertainty in the position of electron traveling freely with kinetic energy of $3 ev$
+Quantify uncertainty in the position of electron traveling freely with kinetic energy of $3 eV$

 :::{dropdown} Hint
 $$KE = \frac{p^2}{2m}$$